The number one problem that companies struggle with in their outbound sales development training is getting prospects on the phone.

 How To Develop Your Conversational Mindset And Close More Deals

 A conversational mindset is the difference between someone slamming the phone and actually listening to what you have to say.
 For example, a typical sales conversation might sound like this:

 Prospect: “I’m good…”

 Salesperson: “Is this a good time to talk?”

-Have you ever actually heard someone start a conversation like this?
-Most likely no. When it comes to outbound sales, if you wouldn’t say that in a normal conversation, you shouldn’t say it on the phone.
+In reality, have you ever actually heard someone start a conversation like this?
+Most likely no. When it comes to outbound sales, the golden rule is that if you wouldn’t say that in a normal conversation, you shouldn’t say it on the phone.